faisal-nstu/YQ-Player-nw.js-app/README.md

 # YQ-Player-nw.js-app-
-A player for youtube videos using nw.js (node web-kit)
+A player for youtube videos using nw.js (node web-kit).
+Surely you wont like it, but it is of great use to me so :p ...
+You can paste or drop YouTube video url in the text box and click the '+' button to start a video to play.
+Adding further url will add them to the playlist.
+Click on the playlist item to play particular item.
+Click on the '☼' button to hide the video.
+...
+Enjoy :)